gnutls/gnutls/CONTRIBUTING.md

  Anyone is welcome to contribute to GnuTLS.
-You can either take up tasks from our [planned list](https://gitlab.com/gnutls/gnutls/milestones), or suprise us with enhancement we didn't plan for.
+You can either take up tasks from our [planned list](https://gitlab.com/gnutls/gnutls/milestones), or surprise us with enhancement we didn't plan for.
 In all cases be prepared to defend and justify your enhancements, and get through few rounds of changes.